gccloudone/aurora/content/en/vision.md

 translationKey: "vision"
 ---

+### Vision

+Aurora aims to unify the best of both worlds open-source and proprietary Kubernetes environments, offering a standardized, scalable, and secure hosting solution.

 ## Overview

 One of the goals of the Aurora team is to design and build a cloud agnostic platform that supports teams looking to take advantage of "cloud-first" designs.